mailsac/mailsac-examples/help/account_management/credential_management.rst

 :ref:`Email Capture <doc_email_capture>`, :ref:`SMTP <sec_sendingmail_smtp>`,
 :ref:`POP3 <sec_reading_mail_pop3>`.

-API Keys can be created and deleted in the `API Keys and Users`_ section of the Dashboard_.
+API Keys can be created , regenerated, and deleted in the `API Keys and Users`_ section of the Dashboard_.

 Multiple API Keys
 ^^^^^^^^^^^^^^^^^